Glass of distilled water beside a countertop water distiller on a clean kitchen counter, illustrating what distilled water is

 What Is Distilled Water?
 Know Before You Drink

+Scale builds in CPAP machine chambers when appliance instructions are ignored.
 White mineral residue near a humidifier running on tap water makes the same point.

 What Is Distilled Water and How It Is Made